vesoft-inc/nebula-algorithm/nebula-exchange/doc-2.0/EN/use-exchange/ex-ug-import-hive.md

 For more information, see [Quick Start of Nebula Graph](../../2.quick-start/4.nebula-graph-crud.md).

 ### Step 2.
-Verify the HIVE SQL statements
+Verify the Hive SQL statements

-When spark-shell starts, run these statements one by one to make sure that Spark can read data from HIVE.
+When spark-shell starts, run these statements one by one to make sure that Spark can read data from Hive.

 ```sql
 scala> sql("select userid from mooc.users").show